ryanstraight/academic/content/post/2021-03-25-how-to-r/index.en.markdown

 knitr::include_graphics("url")
 ```

+The various [R code chunk options](https://yihui.org/knitr/options/) are handy to know, as well.
+This is also related to the verbatim code bit below, as it’s [a knitr option](https://yihui.org/en/2017/11/knitr-verbatim-code-chunk/).

 ## Installing and loading packages

 I give Rmd files to my students to use and practice with.
 This makes sure they don’t run into issues with not having packages installed: